samsquire/assembly/README.md

 managing control flow streams

+# Efficient kernels

+Patterns abstracted so most work is in the kernel

+Destination is wired directly.
+No data passing cost.

  * **Concurrent and parallel coroutines**
  * **Linux io_uring** Network IO is done using Jens Axboe's io_uring
  * **Split IO** We run two io_urings in two separate threads: one for **send** and one for **recv** This means you can parallelise reading and sending.